 - Exercise ample care so as not to drop the unit.
 When a hanging bolt or hole is provided, be sure to use it.
-After mounting a unit to a machine, do not hoist the entire machine using the hanging bolt or hole; otherwise, personal injury or damage to the equipment and/ or lifting device may result. - Before hoisting, refer to the rating plate, crate, outline drawing, catalog, etc. for the weight of the unit.
-Never hoist a unit that exceeds the rating of the crane or other mechanism being used to lift it; otherwise, personal injury or damage to the equipment and/or lifting device may result. - Use an appropriate hanging bolt or hole, and make sure that the eye-bolt and/or nut is not loose before hoisting.
+After mounting a unit to a machine, do not hoist the entire machine using the hanging bolt or hole; otherwise, personal injury or damage to the equipment and/ or lifting device may result.
+Before hoisting, refer to the rating plate, crate, outline drawing, catalog, etc. for the weight - of the unit.
+Never hoist a unit that exceeds the rating of the crane or other mechanism being used to lift it; otherwise, personal injury or damage to the equipment and/or lifting device may result.